mhdraziff/wazuh-siem-ml-anomaly-detection/dataset/README.md

-## 📁 Dataset
+# Dataset Information

-The dataset used in this project is generated from simulated attack scenarios.
+The dataset used in this project is generated from simulated attack scenarios:

-Due to size and security considerations, the full dataset is not included.
+- SSH brute force (Hydra)
+- Port scanning (Nmap)
+- File modification

-A sample dataset is provided in:
+Only a sample dataset is included for demonstration purposes.

-`dataset/sample_log.json`
+Full dataset is not uploaded due to:
+- size limitations
+- security considerations